The Lynn Jones African-Canadian & Diaspora Heritage Collection

 - Lynn’s career as an athlete, politician, union activist, and work as an election observer for the 1994 South African Presidential election of Nelson Mandela

-- the activism of Lynn’s brother, Burnley “Rocky” Jones
+- the activism of Lynn’s brother, Burnley “Rocky” Jones and many others

 - thousands of news clippings, programs, reports and other material documenting Black life (e.g. the histories of local Black communities and institutions, an obituary collection, news coverage of local and international racial segregation and apartheid, clippings on famous athletes and environmental racism).